cjolowicz/cjolowicz/README.md

   [![PyPI - Downloads](https://img.shields.io/pypi/dm/mdit-py-plugins?style=flat-square)](https://pypistats.org/packages/mdit-py-plugins)
 <!-- [[[end]]] -->

-*In the list above, package names link to commits I authored.*
+*Follow the links to see the commits I authored for these projects.*

 ## Writing